 Accounting principles generally accepted in the United States are subject to interpretation by the Financial Accounting Standards Board, or FASB, the SEC and various bodies formed to promulgate and interpret appropriate accounting principles.
-As of January 1, 2020, we adopted ASU No. 2016-02, Leases (Topic 842) using the modified retrospective transition method and recorded a right-of-use asset and lease liabilities of \$9.5 million and \$9.9 million, respectively.
-In addition, as of January 1, 2020, we also adopted ASU 2016-13, Financial Instruments - Credit Losses (Topic 326) using the modified retrospective transition method, which resulted in a cumulative-effect adjustment to accumulated deficit of \$1.2 million and impacted our methodology for calculating and estimating our allowance for doubtful accounts.
+We adopted ASC No. 2021-04, Earnings Per Share (Topic 260), Debt-Modifications and Extinguishments (Subtopic 470-50), Compensation- Stock Compensation (Topic 718), and Derivatives and Hedging-Contracts in Entity's Own Equity (Subtopic 815- 40) and ASC No. 2019-12, Income Taxes (Topic 740): Simplifying the Accounting for Income Taxes as of January 1, 2022 and January 1, 2021, respectively.
+Neither accounting pronouncement had a material impact on our consolidated financial statements.
 See Note 2 - Significant Accounting Policies included in Part I, Item I of this Quarterly Report on Form 10-Q for additional information on recently adopted accounting standards.
 A change in accounting principles or interpretations could have a significant effect on our reported results of operations and could affect the reporting of transactions already completed before the announcement of a change.
 The adoption of new or revised accounting principles may require us to make changes to our systems, processes and control, which could have a significant effect on our reported financial results, cause unexpected financial reporting fluctuations, retroactively affect previously reported results or require us to make costly changes to our operational processes and accounting systems upon or following the adoption of these standards.